dotnet/crank/src/Microsoft.Crank.Controller/README.md

   --no-metadata                                                  Don't record metadata in the stored document.
   --no-measurements                                              Don't record measurements in the stored document.

+  -m|--interval                                                  The measurements interval in seconds.
+Default is 1.
   -i|--iterations <n>                                            The number of times to repeat the jobs to get average results.
 By default the last job only is repeated, unless '--repeat' is set.
   --repeat <job>                                                 The job to repeat using the '--duration' or '--iterations' argument.
   --span <HH:mm:ss>                                              The duration while the job is repeated.